MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-setpeercachingflags.md

 ---
-title: Bitsadmin setpeercachingflags
+title: bitsadmin setpeercachingflags
-description: "Windows Commands topic for **Bitsadmin setpeercachingflags** - Sets flags that determine if the files of the job can be cached and served to peers and if the job can download content from peers." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin setpeercachingflags** - Sets flags that determine if the files of the job can be cached and served to peers and if the job can download content from peers." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na